LitRidl/EdenVim/README.md

 > [!TIP]
 > Modern terminal emulators like Kitty and WezTerm allow you to avoid using patched fonts.
 By installing the `Symbols Nerd Font` as a fallback, you can render missing glyphs without limiting yourself to pre-patched fonts.
 It allows you to use any ordinary font you like.

-## Try EdenVim in Docker
+## 🐳 Try EdenVim in Docker
-You can try EdenVim in a container if your terminal emulator supports true color and Nerd Font symbols:
+Want to try EdenVim without affecting your system?
+If your terminal emulator supports true color and Nerd Font symbols, try it in a container:
 ```bash
 docker run --rm -it -w /root alpine:edge sh -li -c '
   apk add --no-cache git make neovim py3-pip npm ripgrep go rust-lldb cargo clang19-extra-tools lua-language-server btop lazygit